azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 |[Speech API](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/)|https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/

 :triangular_flag_on_post: **Goal:** Leverage Speech-to-Text and Text-to-Speech

+In the section, you will learn about the benefits and capabilities of the **Text-to-speech Cognitive Service**, which enables your applications, tools, or devices to convert text into human-like synthesized speech and the **Speech-to-text Cognitive Service** which enables your application, tools, or devices to convert real-time transcription of audio streams into text.
+These are two among many more capabilities of the Speech service.

 In the language of your choice (Python solution is provided), write two small scripts or apps that